Aury88/esavids/README.md

 # esavids
 EsaVids Scope for Ubuntu Touch
-This Scope aggregate the Esa's playlist on youtube
+This Scope aggregate the Esa's playlists on youtube